 Removal of M2M Flowgates from the systems may be necessary under certain conditions including the following:

-4.1 A M2M Flowgate is no longer valid when (a) a change is implemented that effects either Party’s generation impacts causing the Flowgate to no longer pass the M2M Flowgate Studies, or (b) a change is implemented that affects the impacts from coordinated operation of the Ramapo PARs causing the Flowgate to no longer pass the M2M Flowgate Studies.
+4.1 A M2M Flowgate is no longer valid when (a) a change is implemented that affects either Party’s generation impacts causing the Flowgate to no longer pass the M2M Flowgate Studies, or (b) a change is implemented that affects the impacts from coordinated operation of the NY-NJ PARs causing the Flowgate to no longer pass the M2M Flowgate Studies.
 The Parties must still mutually agree to remove a M2M Flowgate, such agreement not to be unreasonably withheld.
 Once a M2M Flowgate has been removed, it will no longer be eligible for M2M settlement.

 4.2 A M2M Flowgate that does not satisfy the criteria set forth in Section 3.2 above, but that is created based on the mutual agreement of the Parties pursuant to Section 3.5 above, shall be removed two weeks after either Party provides a formal notice to the other Party that it withdraws its agreement to the M2M Flowgate, or at a later or earlier date that the Parties mutually agree upon.
 The formal notice must include an explanation of the reason(s) why the agreement to the M2M Flowgate was withdrawn.